tencentyun/intlcloud-documents/yehe_doc/计算/GPU 云服务器/实例类型/NVIDIA 系列实例_intl_en.md

 > GN2 and GN8 instances provide storage based on SSD local disks.
 The storage of GN2 instances only allows for fixed-capacity SSD local disks by default.
 For more information, see the purchase page.
 When using local storage, the system disk and data disk of these instances only exist during the instance lifecycle.
 When the instance expires or you terminate the instance, the apps and data in its instance storage are erased.
 We recommend that you back up the data stored in the instance storage on a regular basis.

 ## Pick an Instance Types
 Tencent Cloud provides a wide variety of GPU computing instances for different use cases.
-For information on how to select the right computing instances for your needs, refer to [Selection of Instance Types](https://cloud.tencent.com/document/product/560/30130).

 ## Service Options
 - [Pay-as-you-go](https://intl.cloud.tencent.com/document/product/213/2180)